 - Both types of foiling happen in A Song of Ice and Fire: Sansa is rescued from rape twice, once from an angry mob and once from a creep with busy hands.
 Cue Bodyguard Crush: the first rescue is performed by the Hound, and during the second, her first thought of who's come to rescue her is immediately, and illogically, that it's the Hound once more.
 In the second variety, Action Girl Brienne bites the ear off a man who tries to rape her, which proves to be a sufficient turnoff.
-Of course, then he throws her in a pit to fight a bear, but what can you do?
+Then he throws her in a pit to fight a bear, but what can you do?

-- Happens in every single one of The Sword Of Truth books.
+- Happens in every single one of The Sword of Truth books.
 Some women actually fight off their attackers.
 Others are saved by men.
 And a whole mess of 'em aren't so lucky.